 When everything has been well done, TPS fetches order of great improvements in inventory, material handling, scheduling, and customer satisfaction.
 The payoff to dealers and shareholders is important and well acknowledged.

-The TPS’s Six Sigma system has been doing well for Toyota, its dealers, and several other companies.
+The Toyota Production System’s Six Sigma system has been doing well for Toyota, its dealers, and several other companies.
 Often, Six Sigma is an ideal starting point, but is hardly a substitute for a personalized and well-throughout manufacturing strategy.

 Contact us at 6Sigma.us and find out how we can positively help you plan and change the culture and operations of your organization.
 We offer Six Sigma Green Belt and Six Sigma Black Belt training programs, as well as a Master Black Belt program.